jncraton/connectiongrammar/readme.md

 1. The ability to add bounds to our geometery.
 We will implement this via a new `PlaceBoundingBox` operation.
 2. The ability for placed elements to actually consume space.
 We will implement this via a new `FillRect` operation.

-We will also use a greatly expanded grammar for element placement to demonstrate some of the power of this system.
-The grammars used can be found in the /grammar directory.
+We will also use a greatly expanded our grammar for element placement to demonstrate some of the power of this system.
+The grammars used can be found in the `/grammars` directory.
 Here is an example grammar that includes 1x1, 1x2, 2x2, and 2x4 bricks and implements both stud and antistud connections:

 ```
 Stud -> '(' 'Move(-3,-3,-1)' B2x4 ')'